Northern Rockies Weather

 Image

-Friday...Increasing clouds with a chance of valley rain and snow and mountain snow by late afternoon.
-Lows in the 20s with mid 20s around 5000 feet.
-Highs in the upper 30s to mid 40s with lower 30s around 5000 feet.
+Monday and Tuesday...A chance of valley rain showers and mountain snow showers.
+Lows in the 30s with lower 30s around 5000 feet.
+Highs in the upper 40s to mid 50s with upper 30s around 5000 feet.

 In-Depth Weather Discussion for Northwest Montana/North Idaho/Northern Rockies